pavitranew/session-7-rest-ang/README.md

 - We configured Express with `app.use(bodyParser.json())` to parse requests' bodies (we'll use that for POST requests).

-- Lastly, we require the pirate model which we'll make next.
+- Lastly, we require the pirate model which we'll make next. -->

-###Define Data Models

 Create a new folder called models and add a new file `pirate.model.js` for our Pirate Model.